 13.1 Open Competition;

-The recruitment begin with filling a form where the budget code is specified and approval of Minister or Deputy Minister is obtained.
+The recruitment begins with filling a form where the budget code is specified and approval of Minister or Deputy Minister is obtained.

 The position must be properly budgeted, classified and established prior to being advertised.

 A complete vacancy announcement, stating all the competencies and other corporate requirements for the position must be advertised externally, normally for two weeks, but at least for a minimum period of one week;